claude-code-slack-channel

 Layer Function Implementation

-Outbound Gate Restrict reply targets assertOutboundAllowed() gates on (channel, thread_ts) delivered pairs
+Outbound gate Restrict reply targets assertOutboundAllowed() gates on delivered (channel, thread_ts) pairs

-File Exfiltration Guard Block state-directory uploads assertSendable(): allowlist roots + basename/parent denylist + state-root denylist + symlink resolution
+File-exfiltration guard Block state-directory uploads assertSendable(): allowlist roots + basename/parent denylist + state-root denylist + symlink resolution

-System Prompt Hardening Refuse manipulation in messages Peer-bot messages flagged as same-risk as human
+System-prompt hardening Refuse manipulation in messages Peer-bot messages flagged as same-risk as human

-Token Security Protect credentials 0o600 permissions, atomic writes, never logged
+Token security Protect credentials 0o600 permissions, atomic writes, never logged

 Quality Metrics